2004 arms and ammunition haul in Chittagong: Trial

 In addition, the following prominent company officials were charged in this case: Mohshin Talukder, managing director of Chittagong Urea Fertiliser Limited, and its general manager, AKM Enamul Haque.

 The military wing chief of ULFA, Paresh Baruah, was also charged.
 Since 1979, ULFA has been implicated in violence resulting in the deaths of thousands in its struggle for independence of Assam from India.
 "The Indian authorities have long complained that Bangladesh has become a safe haven for insurgent groups active in north-eastern Indian states."
 Since 2008, the government of Bangladesh has been working with India against such terrorist groups.

 Nurul Amin and Paresh Baruah fled the country before being arrested.
 Many of the other suspects were arrested.

 On 26 June 2011, the current Investigation Officer in the smuggling case submitted a supplementary charge sheet before the court of Chief Metropolitan Magistrate, Paresh Chandra Sharma, that implicated eleven more people.
-Including overlap, the total number of suspects charged were 50 in the smuggling case and 52 in the arms case.
+Including overlap, the total number of suspects charged was 50 in the smuggling case and 52 in the arms case.
 New people charged included Motiur Rahman Nizami, former Industries Minister under the BNP government; and Lutfozzaman Babar, former State Minister for Home Affairs.
-Four suspects have died since original charges were filed.
+Four suspects have died since the original charges were filed.

-Md Hafizur Rahman and Din Mohammad, charged in the smuggling case, submitted statements to the Metropolitan Magistrate Md Osman Gani on 2 March 2009, saying that the massive amount of arms and ammunition was being smuggled under the direct supervision of Ulfa leader Paresh Barua, who was residing in Dhaka at that time.
-In addition, they said that numerous men associated with the BNP-led government and Jatiya Party, including members of parliament, government officials, leaders of the National Security Intelligence (NSI) and Directorate General of Forces Intelligence (DGFI),were very much aware of the operation.
+Md Hafizur Rahman and Din Mohammad, charged in the smuggling case, submitted statements to the Metropolitan Magistrate Md Osman Gani on 2 March 2009, saying that the massive amount of arms and ammunition was being smuggled under the direct supervision of ULFA leader Paresh Barua, who was residing in Dhaka at that time.
+In addition, they said that numerous men associated with the BNP-led government and Jatiya Party, including members of parliament, government officials, leaders of the National Security Intelligence (NSI) and Directorate General of Forces Intelligence (DGFI), were aware of the operation.

 Hafizur had a ten-page statement, reiterating what he said was information earlier provided to police after he surrendered on 25 October 2005.
 But, he said his earlier confessions were never recorded, and officials warned him against making such statements.
 He said in his 2009 statement that they had threatened him with death.
 He discussed first being contacted in 2001 about accepting a shipment at Chittagong.
 It was not until February 2004 that he learned the true identity of a man he knew originally as Zaman; the man admitted to being Paresh Baruah, military wing chief of ULFA.

 The trials began in 2012 in Chittagong.
 On 28 November 2012, tight security accompanied ten of eleven charge-sheeted accused persons who were presented in court.
 That day, the prosecution witness Mobin Hossain Khan, former assistant security officer of Chittagong Urea Fertilizer Limited (CUFL), testified that former Industries Secretary Nurul Amin was informed of the smuggling operation in advance.
 The next sessions were scheduled for 7 January 2013.